Bonus depreciation in real estate can be a powerful tool for an investor to use to significantly reduce taxable net income.

 That’s because real estate has a useful life of more than 20 years.
 Residential rental property is depreciated over 27.5 years, while commercial real estate is depreciated over a period of 39 years.

-The 100% bonus depreciation in real estate lasts until the end of the 2022 tax year.
+The 100% bonus depreciation in real estate only lasted until the end of the 2022 tax year.

 Is bonus depreciation the same as Section 179?

-Bonus depreciation and the Section 179 deduction are two different types of deductions.
+Bonus depreciation and the Section 179 deduction are 2 different types of deductions.

 While bonus depreciation is used to expense improvements to a rental property, Section 179 of the IRS tax code allows an investor to deduct the purchase price of equipment such as autos, office equipment, or computers, subject to certain limitations.

 Unlike a Section 179 deduction, bonus depreciation is:

 - Not limited to an annual dollar amount.